Psychoeducational Assessments in Edmonton & St. Albert

 Re-Assessment:

-• Psychoeducational assessments are typically repeated every 3-5 years as needed to monitor progress and update recommendations.
+• Psychoeducational assessments may be repeated every 3-5 years as needed to monitor progress and update recommendations.

 Why This Investment Matters